An Expert Opinion… Debt Relief Order with Diane Watson

 Will a DRO affect an individual’s credit rating?

-A DRO will stay on your credit file for 6 years.
-Upon approval you will be added to the IR (Insolvency Register), although upon completion of your DRO you will be removed.
+A DRO will stay on your credit file for six years.
+Upon approval, you’ll be added to the IR (Insolvency Register), although upon completion of your DRO you will be removed.

 More and more people are starting to enter DROs since its inception in 2009.
 Many people who use a DRO were trapped with debts and unable to access debt solutions before.
 The Insolvency Service has increased the debt limit from £15,000 to £30,000 and this has captured a lot more clients.